Revised and updated on May 17, 2022.

 My own case in point about attracting abuse:

 In 1996 I met “S,” a woman who became my friend for 6 years until I finally ended the friendship.
-I have not seen this former friend since mid-2002.
+I have not had contact with this former friend since mid-2002.
 I cut off the friendship when I realized that somewhere along the way she had become quite verbally abusive.
 She was very critical, judgmental, intolerant, closed-minded, and stubborn.
 I knew that it was only going to stay the same.
 Indeed, it was getting worse.

 After the second time you’d think one would dump such a friend, but I forgave her and carried on with the friendship.
 That is a clear message — indeed an invitation — to someone that you are willing to accept whatever they dish out.
 And let me tell you: they lose respect for you and the abuse escalates.
 The longer you give these jerks a pass, the worse the abuse becomes.

 People, don’t EVER believe that ANYONE on the face of this planet is free from issues!
-As long as we are alive, to the day we die, all of us – every single one of us – face issues and challenges.
+As long as we are alive, to the day we die, all of us – every single one of us – faces issues and challenges.
 It’s the nature of life.

 Then I began having some very serious employment and financial challenges due to the recession and my attempts to be self-employed.
 I was also having trouble disentangling from a very narcissistic and abusive lover.
 That’s when “S” began abusing me verbally.
 It was subtle at first.
 Still, I didn’t make any attempts to avoid her.
 What I ended up doing was constantly complaining and fretting to her about the events and circumstances of my life.